Chirag0104/Chirag0104/README.md

 ## 🙋‍♂️ About Me

-- 🙂 Currently a Final year student pursuing CSE.
+- 🙂 A Final year student pursuing CSE.

 - 🌱 I’m currently learning **Blockchain and Data Structures and Algorithms.**